iree-org/iree/docs/GetStarted/cmake_options_and_variables.md

 * `IREE_TARGET_BACKENDS_TO_BUILD`:STRING

-  *This does not has any effect at the moment, but will be supported in the future!*
+  *This does not have any effect at the moment, but will be supported in the future!*
   Semicolon-separated list of HAL drivers to build, or `all` for building all HAL drivers.
 Case-insensitive.
 Defaults to `all`.
 Example: `-DIREE_HAL_DRIVERS_TO_BUILD="Vulkan_SPIRV;VMLA"`.